loveAlakazam/loveAlakazam/README.md

 <br>

-## :point_left: Want to be a Back-End Developer & DataEngineer, Love AlaKazam!
+## :point_up: Want to be a Back-End Developer & DataEngineer, Love AlaKazam!

 <br>